Azure-Samples/basic-php-composer/README.md

+---
+page_type: sample
+languages:
+- php
+products:
+- azure
+description: "This sample demonstrates a tiny PHP app with Composer."
+urlFragment: php-basic-composer
+---

-# Simple PHP app with Composer
+# PHP small Composer app

-Small PHP app used in code samples for Azure Apps and DevOps documentation.
+Tiny PHP app used in code samples for Azure Apps and DevOps documentation.

-## Getting Started

-### Prerequisites

-(ideally very short, if any)

-- OS
-- Library version
-- ...

-### Installation

-(ideally very short)

-- npm install [package name]
-- mvn install
-- ...

-## Demo

-A demo app is included to show how to use the project.

-To run the demo, follow these steps:

-(Add steps to start up the demo)

-1.
-2.
-3.

-## Resources
+## Contributing

-(Any additional resources or related projects)

-- Link to supporting information
-- Link to similar sample
-- ...
+This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
+For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.